MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/restore-cccredentials.md

 ## <a name="input-types"></a>Tipos de entrada

 Ninguno.
-El cmdlet Restore-CcCredentials no acepta entrada canalizada.
+El cmdlet Restore-CcCredentials no acepta entradas transferidas.

 ## <a name="return-types"></a>Tipos de valores devueltos